 Application and Approval

-to using the services of a physician assistant (PA) as detailed in a practice agreement, a supervising physician or primary supervising physician of a supervising physician organization (SPO) must be approved as a supervising physician
+to using the services of a physician assistant (PA), a physician must be approved as a supervising physician

 Supervising Physician Organization (SPO)

 A “Supervising Physician Organization” (SPO) is a group of supervising physicians who collectively supervise the physician assistant(s).
 Effective September 1, 2016, all supervising physicians in a SPO must apply to the Board before supervising a PA

 .
 (See OAR 847-050-0037

 Supervising physicians within a SPO are subject to the same responsibilities, requirements, and supervisory duties as any other supervising physician except that the supervision may be shared and physician-to-PA ratios do not apply.